 The health outcomes of receiving treatment for alcohol addiction and learning to live sober are extremely beneficial.

 In sobriety, the body is often able to heal much of the damage done by alcohol.
 People in recovery have more energy, better brain function and get much more restful sleep.

-All of these things result in a healthier, stronger immune system, allowing the body to more efficiently fight common colds or flues that might otherwise require treatment with antibiotics.
+All of these things result in a healthier, stronger immune system, allowing the body to more efficiently fight common colds, the flu, or infections that might otherwise require treatment with antibiotics.

 Decreasing the stigma associated with alcohol addiction and substance abuse, in general, will allow people struggling with these issues to not just seek help when they’re ready, but to be more open with their doctors about it when they’re sick and in need of medical attention.